TecStylos/Klonk/README.md

 When you are done, run `./bin/[configuration]/klonk` to start the application.
 The first time you run it, you will be asked to authorize the application.
+The authorization process requires a browser to log in with your Spotify account.
+This can be done using a VNC-Server.